EPA head tours embattled communities, says help on the way | WTOP News

 “As I look at many of the folks in these communities, they look just like me.
 They look just like my son, and it’s really tough to see them question the quality of their drinking water,” he said.

-Historically marginalized communities like St. John and St. James, along with cities such as New Orleans, Jackson, Miss., and Houston will benefit from the $1 trillion bipartisan infrastructure law signed by President Joe Biden, Regan said.
+Historically marginalized communities like St. John and St. James will benefit from the $1 trillion bipartisan infrastructure law signed by President Joe Biden, Regan said.
 The law includes $55 billion for water and wastewater infrastructure, while a sweeping climate and social policy bill pending in the Senate would pump more than twice that amount into EPA programs to clean up the environment and address water and environmental justice issues.

 While legislation can help, Regan acknowledged that decades of neglect and widespread health problems among mostly Black and Brown communities won’t be solved overnight.
 Loose permitting requirements for industrial sites, along with exclusionary zoning laws and housing practices, have long funneled racial and ethnic minorities into areas near toxic pollutants at rates far higher than the overall population.